Evaldo (footballer, born 1945)

-Evaldo Cruz (born 12 January 1945), known as Evaldo, is a retired Brazilian footballer.
+Evaldo Cruz (born 12 January 1945), known as Evaldo, is a Brazilian former football player and manager who played as a forward.

 Club career

 Born in Campos dos Goytacazes, Evaldo began his career in the youth sectors of Americano FC.
 In 1961 he joined Fluminense, where he was part of the team that won the state title in 1964.
 In 1966 he joined Cruzeiro, the team for which he played the most during his career, with two spells, accumulating a total of 302 appearances.
 He also played for ESAB, Marília and ended his career with Deportivo Italia in Venezuelan football.

 International career

 Evaldo was part of the Brazil national team that competed in the 1963 Pan American Games, where the team won the gold medal, and in the 1964 CONMEBOL Pre-Olympic Tournament.

 Evaldo also played for the A team on 11 August 1968, against Argentina, scoring one of the goals in the match.

 Managerial career

 Evaldo coached América Mineiro in the early of 1980, and later Sport Juiz de Fora.
 He left football to take care of personal business and returned in the 1990s, coaching the youth teams of Cruzeiro and Atlético, as well as EC Mamoré in 1996.